ProjectRemedy/Remedy/docs/ooni.md

 Similarly to OONI probe, the backend is in an alpha development status.
 No critical bug however seems to be hitting the program.

 It still should be remarked that:

-- OONI backend **must** run its own instance of Tor in order to be able to expose a Tor hidden service that the probes can access.
+- OONI backend **must** run its own instance of Tor in order to be able to expose a Tor hidden service that the probes can access;
+- the _oonib.conf_ specification of _tor datadir_ seems to be **not** relative to its _rundir_, which may make it necessary to specify it in an absolute way.